pidana-in/eyeagle-www/src/content/blogs/fall.md

 1. **Stigma:** Many seniors feel that falling is a sign of “getting old” or “becoming weak.”
 They don’t want to admit they’re at risk.
 They fear losing independence more than injury.

 2. **Lack of Awareness:** Families simply don’t know how common and dangerous falls are — especially in spaces like bathrooms.
-Most homes aren’t designed with elder safety in mind, and basic modifications like <a href="https://eyeagle.ai/solution/" style="color:blue; text-decoration:underline;">
+Most homes aren’t designed with elder safety in mind, and basic modifications like <a href="https://eyeagle.ai/solution/" style="color:#CC0000; text-decoration:none;">
    non-slip mats, grab bars, or emergency alert systems
    </a>
    are often overlooked.